 The Priorities Committee had a wide membership that includes GPs, pharmacists, NHS managers NHS hospital consultants, and lay representatives.
-This committee produces relevant clinical commissioning policies – known locally as Lavender Statements
+This committee produces relevant clinical commissioning policies – previously known locally as Lavender Statements.

-NHS organisations caring for Oxfordshire patients must take account of all Lavender statements when considering treatment or referral to other specialists.
+NHS organisations caring for Oxfordshire patients must take account of all clinical commissioning policies when considering treatment or referral to other specialists.

 The decision making process uses an ethical framework that requires consideration of: